1RJB/Infosec-Techweek-2024/CSRF/README.md

 This is a web app with a vulnerability related to CSRF.
-There is 1 flag to find. app.py is the insecure version and secure_app.py is the more secure version. malicious_app.py is a malicious web server which will send the csrf attack.
+There is 1 flag to find. app.py is the insecure version and secure_app.py is the more secure version. malicious_app.py is a malicious web server which will send the csrf attack. secure_app.py is safer but is still vulnerable to XSS. more_secure_app.py is safe from both CSRF and XSS.

 # How to run
 1. Make sure you have python installed and install requirements by running ```pip install -r requirements.txt```